zhukovka/wix-style-react/docs/adding-story.md

 #### `exampleProps` - `object`

-exampleProps is an object who's keys are prop names, and their values are lists of possible values.
-For example:
+exampleProps is an object who's keys are prop names, and their values are either:
+- a list of possible values
+- a function
+##### An example using a list value:
 ```js
 export default {
   // ... other config